man holding his kid

 The United Kingdom remains among UNHCR’s largest contributors of unearmarked funding – a critical resource as we face record numbers of displacement.
 This flexible funding enables immediate response to emergency crises and helps fill the gaps in underfunded areas.

 As a strategic partner to UNHCR, the UK supports UNHCR in placing protection at the forefront of all humanitarian efforts.
-It is a strong advocate for vulnerable groups of people, and, to this end, it works closely with UNHCR to safeguard women, girls and people with disabilities who could be at further risk of gender-based violence or sexual exploitation and abuse.
+It is a strong advocate for vulnerable groups of people, and, to this end, it works closely with UNHCR to safeguard women, girls and persons with disabilities who could be at further risk of gender-based violence or sexual exploitation and abuse.

-Total contributions in 2023 to date
+Total contributions in 2023